abel1502/ep-s1-dl-project/README.md

 For now, just loose notes

 - Some code from `baseline.ipynb` was adapted, in case not mentioning this would count as plagiarism.
+- BERT is apparently the best model for text classification.
 -